Yarbrough, Rays hand Orioles 14th straight loss, 8-4

 Yarbrough (7-4) followed opener Louis Head to start the second inning and gave up one hit in his first appearance since Aug.
 6.

-Austin Wynns had an RBI single in the seventh and rookie Ryan Mountcastle connected on his 20th homer, an eighth-inning solo shot off former Baltimore right-hander Shawn Armstrong to get the Orioles within 7-4.
+The Rays went ahead to stay with two runs in the fourth against Spenser Watkins (2-5).
+Brandon Lowe singled in Joey Wendle with two out.
+Lowe then stole second and scored on Wander Franco’s double.

-Cedric Mullins led off the game with his 21st homer and Pedro Severino added an RBI single in the first.
+Tampa Bay opened a 7-2 lead with three runs in the sixth.
+Franco had a run-scoring infield single, and Nelson Cruz and Austin Meadows each had a sacrifice fly.

-Watkins allowed four runs and eight hits over four innings in losing his fifth straight start,
+Cedric Mullins and rookie Ryan Mountcastle homered for Baltimore.
+Watkins allowed four runs and eight hits over four innings in losing his fifth straight start.

 GOT THEIR NUMBER